Are Soft Potatoes Still Good to Cook and Eat?

 Can Sweet Potatoes Go Bad?

 Yes.
-Like regular potatoes, yams can change color and get soft and mushy.
+Like regular potatoes, yams can change color and leave you with a mushy potato.
 They also grow mold and sprouts, so check them carefully at the store.
 Store them as you would other potatoes.

 Can You Eat Raw Potatoes?